YousefED/SyncedStore/docs/docs/advanced/yjs.md

 - Instead of data types like Y.Map, and Y.Array, use plain Javascript objects and array
   - e.g.: `store.outer.inner.property = value` instead of `doc.getMap("outer").get("inner").set("property", "value")`
 - Instead of having to call `.observe` manually, we integrate with a Reactive Functional Programming library to react to changes automatically
-  - e.g.: wrap your code in `autorun` or use `useReactive` (React), Mobx, or Vue's reactive model and automatically observe all used values from the store.
+  - e.g.: wrap your code in `autorun` or use `useSyncedStore` (React), Mobx, or Vue's reactive model and automatically observe all used values from the store.